Markus-Johnson/2026-05-DE5M5/README.md

 # 2026-05-DE5M5
-#Questions
+# Ask Questions

-- Where is the data stored
+# User stories -

-User stories - Librarian
+Librarian staff
 How many books are overdue?
 How many books are currently in stock?
 How many books are checked out?

-Manager
+library Manager
 - Most popular genre/books
 - Seasonal forecast of selective books - KPI report

-End goals
+# End goals
 - Azure data storage
 - Python script to automate processes
 - How do they want to aggregate the data?